ProvataHealth/policies/source/sections/introduction.md

 ## Compliance Inheritance

-Provata Health signs business associate agreements (BAAs) with Covered Entities and with its subcontractors, partners, vendors, and other service providers that may receive, provide, use, transmit, or otherwise have access to PHI.
+Provata Health signs business associate agreements (BAAs) with Covered Entities and with its subcontractors, partners, vendors, and any other service providers that may receive, provide, use, transmit, or otherwise have access to PHI.
 These BAAs outline each party's obligations, as well as liability in the case of a breach.
 In providing infrastructure and managing security configurations that are a part of the technology requirements that exist in HIPAA and HITRUST, as well as future compliance frameworks, Provata Health manages various aspects of compliance for Customers.
 In doing so, Provata Health helps Customers achieve and maintain compliance, as well as mitigates Customers risk.

 Certain aspects of compliance cannot be inherited.
 Because of this, Provata Health Customers, in order to achieve full compliance or HITRUST Certification, must implement certain organizational policies.
 These policies and aspects of compliance fall outside of the services and obligations of Provata Health.